 We are proud to be helping this transformation.
-Andy Black Associates (ABA) is an official G-Cloud 9 (G9) cloud service provider offering a suite of digital services for Parish Councils and local government.
+G-Cloud 9 (G9) cloud service provider offering a suite of digital services for Parish Councils and local government.
 The cloud services became available for public sector institutions via the UK Government Digital Marketplace on 22nd May 2017.

 ABA provide Parish Councils with a specifically designed, low-cost, easy-to-use and customisable WordPress website template, accessed as a cloud service, that will enable Parish Councils to comply with the 2015 Transparency Code and improve engagement with the local community.

 The Parish Council website is also fully responsive when viewed on a mobile device.
 This is particularly important as today web pages are more likely to be viewed on mobiles than on PC’s, and this trend will only accelerate.
 Younger parishioners are overwhelmingly “mobile-first” and this key demographic will be difficult to engage if a Parish Council website is not mobile-friendly and responsive.

 The software-as-a-service for Parish Councils includes monthly backups, data storage, data security and support – ABA manage all the technical infrastructure.
 This allows parish clerks to focus on managing the parish paperwork and documentation.
 When compliance information needs to be published, the service is simple to use and parish clerks can easily upload the information to their sites.

 Parish clerks will be able to comply with the Transparency Code and easily publish:

 - End of year accounts and annual governance statements

 - Details of public land and building assets

 - The minutes, agendas and meeting papers of formal meetings.

 As well as the required compliance data listed above, additional information can also be easily added, including: